jakemath/Blockchain-ETL/README.md

 2. track-pairs (on-chain)
     - Streams events emitted from all Pair contracts for target tokens
 3. archiver (on-chain)
-    - Listens new contract deployments in real-time and decodes contract bytecode
+    - Listens for new contract deployments block-by-block and attempts to decode contract bytecode
 ```

 ## Setup